Our Student/NSF braces package costs $3,488! Click here to learn more.

 Can a tooth that has had a root canal treatment get reinfected?

-My tooth and the area surrounding it feel tender to touch.
-Is this normal after my root canal treatment?
+Will I experience pain after the root canal treatment and is it normal for my tooth and the area surrounding to feel tender to touch after my root canal treatment?

 Book Your